OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Using Binder or Messenger is the preferred mechanism for RPC-style IPC in Android.
 They provide a well-defined interface that enables mutual authentication of the endpoints, if required.

--- TODO : Explain what vulnerabilities can be created while using IPC mechanisms.
-Give short examples in the form of code snippets --
+-- TODO [Explain what vulnerabilities can be created while using IPC mechanisms.
+Give short examples in the form of code snippets] --

 Android’s Messenger represents a reference to a Handler that can be sent to a remote process via an Intent